Finding Work For Those with Autism: Self Employment Success

 Below are three main points to help decide if self employment is the right path.

 - Is There Something You Love To Do?
-Does your adult or youth with autism have something that they love to do?
+Does your adult or youth have something that they love to do?
 This should be something that they could spend days doing, and have no problems focusing on completing.

 - Is There A Support Network?
 Do they have the support they would need to help with areas that might be challenging?
 In particular: executive functioning and social skills.
 As we all know, there is a broad spectrum of abilities out there, but in the example above even though Brad can’t read or write, he has the support he needs to round out his skill set and have a business.